The call is set for 2PM. You’re dialing in...and dialing in.

 When you do get a connection, voice is choppy as in Twenty Thousand Leagues Under The Sea choppy.
 Video latency makes you feel you’re communicating in morse code.

 Download speeds are slow and loading screens are forever.

 “Wait a minute,” you ask yourself.
 “I’ve got 4G LTE, unlimited data plan from AT&T, the latest iPhone, and I’m stuck waiting for this ‘advanced technology’ to catch up?”

 So why does this happen everytime you’re in any building?

-While outside 4G & 3G signals are generally reliable outdoors, getting inside any building becomes a chore, because building material is the #1 reason why cell phone signal can’t make it inside.
+While 5G, 4G, LTE, and 3G signals are generally reliable outdoors, getting a connection inside a building can oftentimes become a chore.
+Why?
+Because building material is the #1 reason why cell phone signal can’t make it inside.